 Please join me in supporting maestro Wasfi and the music of those who continue to play on, despite.

-The first 250 people who make contributions of $45 (~£35) or more, will receive a copy of the Poetry Despite/Music Despite (Eternal War Requiem)
+Starting December 11, 2019, the original thank you gifts are no longer available.
+Alternatively, the first 100 people who make contributions of $100 or more, will receive a copy of the Poetry Despite/Music Despite (Eternal War Requiem)

-To receive your special thank you gift, please leave your name and full shipping address in the comments section on the donation page (you may choose to make your information private—otherwise it will be made public on our Go Fund Me site).
-The LP’s and other gifts will be shipped shortly after their release in June 2019.
+PLEASE NOTE: To receive your special thank you gift, please leave your name and full shipping address in the comments section on the donation page (you may choose to make your information private--otherwise it will be made public on our Go Fund Me site).
+The LP’s and other gifts will be shipped shortly after their release.
 As Go Fund Me keeps all donor information confidential, if you do not leave your shipping information in the comments section there will be no way for us to send you your gift.

 -----Poetry Despite/Music Despite (Eternal War Requiem)